rango-exchange/rango-client/CONTRIBUTING.md

 The language code standard used is ISO 639-1.
 For more details and a list of codes, please refer to the https://www.loc.gov/standards/iso639-2/php/code_list.php .

 In the `crowdin.yml` file, you will find the `project_id` and `api_token` values used for synchronizing translations with Crowdin.
 These values are read from the environment variables `REACT_APP_CROWDIN_PROJECT_ID` and `REACT_APP_CROWDIN_API_KEY` defined in the `.env` file.

+## Technical Notes

+### How we handle urls in embedded?

+`embedded` is importing in different enviroments (iframe, import as react component and a separate `app`).
+When it's being used as a react component we let the dApp to use it inside its router and they can load the widget in a separate route (not root `/`, e.g. `/swaps`).
+In this context we can not use absolute paths because we don't know the basename set by user, so we need to always use relative paths.
+Relative paths has been defined in [URL spec](https://url.spec.whatwg.org/#urls) so we can be sure it's a long term solution and will work in future or by changing our router librart (e.g. `react-router`).